mszegedy/plea/story/ch-6.md

 "Oh, yeah, can I hug you?"

 "Not unless it's an emergency."
-Tosha didn't have anything against physical contact in principle, but still didn't enjoy the texture.
+Tosha didn't have anything against physical contact in principle, but still didn't enjoy the feeling of it.

 "It's an emergency," explained Vasilisa.